 1 - Never use cold water in the bottom section of your stove top, use freshly boiled water instead.
 Why?
 Using boiled water helps speed the process along somewhat and it means the stove top doesn't spend as much time exposed to heat.
 Exposing your moka pot to heat for any length of time will damage the coffee.

-2 – Once the kettle has boiled (preferably using carbon filtered water), fill the base of your moka pot with the water until it reaches the pressure valve.
+2 - Once the kettle has boiled (preferably using carbon filtered water with a TDS of 150ppm), fill the base of your moka pot with the water until it reaches the pressure valve.

 3 - Using your freshly ground (medium-fine) coffee, add this to the brew basket which has been sat on your scales and 'tared'.
 By doing this, you will be able to measure the coffee weight for repeating in the future.
 Why medium-coarse and not close to an espresso grind?
 Well, using too finely ground coffee will give you a very strong and bitter cup, I'll explain why.
 The water passed over the coffee grinds in a stove top is not at boiling point, it's the steam collected in the base that acts as the propellant and because of this, the pressure required is about 8 times less than that in an espresso machine.
 Therefore the coffee grinds don't have to be as fine.